SparkPost/github-alerts-to-slack/README.md

 GITHUB_TOKEN=redacted SLACK_WEBHOOK=redacted POST_TO_SLACK=true GITHUB_QUERY="org:SparkPost archived:false" node index.js
 ```

-## Notes for future enhancements
+## Notes

 * This report includes alerts with "critical" or "high" severity, and excludes dismissed alerts.
 * This report limits to the first 50 repositories found, and first 50 alerts found.
-* Posting to Slack may fail if the payload is too load.
+* Posting to Slack may fail if the payload is too large.